Cape Verde: Climate

-While most of Cape Verde receives little precipitation throughout the year, the northeastern slopes of high mountains see significant rainfall due to orographic lift, especially in areas far from the sea.
-In some such areas this precipitation is sufficient to support a rainforest habitat, albeit one significantly affected by the islands' human presence.
-These umbria areas are identified as cool and moist.
-Cape Verde lies in the Cape Verde Islands dry forests ecoregion.

 Western Hemisphere-bound hurricanes often have their early beginnings near the Cape Verde Islands.
-These are referred to as Cape Verde-type hurricanes.
-These hurricanes can become very intense as they cross warm Atlantic waters away from Cape Verde.
+These Cape Verde hurricanes can become very intense as they cross warm Atlantic waters.
 The average hurricane season has about two Cape Verde-type hurricanes, which are usually the largest and most intense storms of the season because they often have plenty of warm open ocean over which to develop before encountering land.
 The five largest Atlantic tropical cyclones on record have been Cape Verde-type hurricanes.
 Most of the longest-lived tropical cyclones in the Atlantic basin are Cape Verde hurricanes.

-As of 2015, the islands themselves have only been struck by hurricanes twice in recorded history (since 1851): once in 1892, and again in 2015 by Hurricane Fred, the easternmost hurricane ever to form in the Atlantic.
+Since 1851 the islands have been struck by hurricanes twice in recorded history: in 1892 and in 2015 (Hurricane Fred, the easternmost hurricane ever to form in the Atlantic).